trevorthornton/archivesspace-api-utility/README.md

 end
 ```

 This can be included in a script (after including ArchivesSpaceApiUtility), or, if you're working in Rails, you can just create a file called `archivesspace_config.rb` in `/config/initializers` and put the configuration in there.
-You can configure the pluging to use ENV vars this way:
+You can configure the gem to use ENV vars this way:

 ```
 ArchivesSpaceApiUtility.configure do |config|